sez27/A03/README.md

 - pull the files from the remote repository
 - create a new branch
 - edit or add files
-- commit and add comments about the changes
+- commit and add message about the changes
 - push the changes
 - go on GitHub to look at pull requests
 - make sure the changes are good and merge the branches